Timinator2000/Algorithm_X/04 - your turn/02 - 9x9 sudoku.md

 # Restrict Possible Actions – à la [@Timinator](https://www.codingame.com/profile/2df7157da821f39bbf6b36efae1568142907334)

-I used Assaf’s technique for quite a while, but I eventually started restricting my possible actions when building my dictionary of actions.
+I used Assaf’s technique for a while, but I eventually started restricting my possible actions when building my dictionary of actions.
 For 9x9 Sudoku, I loop through all the cells of the grid.
 If the cell is empty, I add 9 possible actions.
 If the cell already has a value, I only add a single action.
 The pseudocode looks like this:

 ```python
     for each cell in the grid: